hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 2. [Report on the research from 2022: "Who is Testing?
 Do tools help and support them?"
 (YouTube video)](https://www.youtube.com/watch?v=JhmZpnZO_ys) from TestMu conference.
 3. [Webinar from 2022 "Who is testing?"](https://www.bigmarker.com/techwell-corporation/Who-Is-Testing-A-Reflection-Part-Way-Through-Data-Analysis) from Techwell.
 4. [Interview with Agiletest (YouTube video)](https://www.youtube.com/watch?v=0fZlOqjmZqQ) from Agiletest Invites.
+5. TBD add links to 2025 videos

 Presentations at industry conferences:
--TBD add links to industry presentation slide sets in the DOwnloads folder.
+-TBD add links to industry presentation slide sets in the Downloads folder.

 </details>